simonebaracchi/rpgbot/README.md

 The special container "room" will add an item to the room; it will be shared with all players in the group, as such it is useful for setting stuff like room aspects.
 Items in the room can then be shown with /showgame.

 The special container "rolls" will store saved rolls.
+Use the dice definition (e.g. `1d20+1`) as value.
 They can then be recalled with `/roll`.

   - `/addlist <container> <item description>`